ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/concurrent-subscriptions.markdown

 {NOTE: }

-* With **Concurrent Subscriptions**, multiple data subscription workers are able to connect a common subscription simultaneously.
+* With **Concurrent Subscriptions**, multiple data subscription workers are able to connect a common subscription task simultaneously.
 * Different concurrent workers are given different document batches to process.
+* Documents will never be processed concurrently by multiple workers.
 * With multiple concurrent workers that process different document batches in parallel, the consumption of a subscription's contents can be greatly accelerated.